felixld/Discord-Chatbot/README.md

 ### Discord AI Chatbot

-This is a Discord chatbot that can be easily deployed on your server.
+This is a Discord chatbot that can be easily deployed on your server or run locally on your PC.
 It connects to various AI models via the OpenRouter API.
-All you need is a free Discord developer account, a free OpenRouter account, and a server to host it on, like a free tier instance from Oracle Cloud.
+All you need is a free Discord developer account, a free OpenRouter account, and either a server to host it on or a local machine to run it from.

 This guide will walk you through the entire setup process.